lucas-qualycode/react-frontend/cursor.md

 - **Debugging**: Use `import ipdb; ipdb.set_trace();` only in dev (or the JS equivalent if needed in browser).

 ---
+## AppHeader UI behavior (current convention)

+For `src/app/components/AppHeader.tsx`, the navbar search follows this interaction pattern:

+- Always render the **search icon** in the navbar.
+- On click, render the **search input inline in the nav** if there is enough space; otherwise render it **below the nav** (popover).
+- When closing (blur/click outside/Escape), unmount/hide the input.
+- While the input is open below the nav, keep the **search icon visually in the hovered/active state**.

+Keep this behavior consistent when adjusting hover colors, spacing, or responsive thresholds.

+---
 ## Adding a new feature

 1. Add `features/<feature>/` with `components/`, `hooks/`, `api.ts`, `types.ts` as needed.
 2. In `api.ts`: define API functions and TanStack Query hooks that call the backend; use the shared API base URL.
 3. Add routes in the app router; use lazy loading for the feature page if appropriate.
-4. Use React Hook Form + Zod for forms; TanStack Query for any server state.
+4. Use Ant Design `Form` + Zod for forms; TanStack Query for any server state.
 5. Update this file if you introduce a new lib or change structure.

 ---